chrisgzj/omscsapplication/README.md

-Sample of projects created by Christian Gonzalez and selected for showcasing my work:
+# Sample of projects created by me and selected for showcasing my work:

 1) Timetable.
 Uses CPLEX Optimization Studio to create an optimal timetable for schools considering diverse constraints.
 2) Sales Webapp.
 Uses Django to create a web application for coordinating the sales department of a company.